Santa Clara Pueblo v. Martinez: Scholarly commentary

 The decision spurred a robust debate within legal academia.
-For example, Catherine MacKinnon wrote that the tribal ordinance was patriarchal, aimed at perpetuating male supremacy in the Pueblo.
+For example, Catharine MacKinnon wrote that the tribal ordinance was patriarchal, aimed at perpetuating male supremacy in the Pueblo.
 While she recognized the importance of tribal sovereignty, she contended that by disadvantaging women, the ordinance ultimately undermined the tribe's autonomy as a distinct community.
 This was because, to MacKinnon, the law was a concession to male-supremacist, colonialist United States policy.
 MacKinnon believed the law was passed because the tribal council feared the U.S. government might impose allotment on the tribe.
 MacKinnon asserted that in many other tribes whose land had been allotted, much of the land passed out of tribal hands when female members married male non-members, as the husbands would acquire control of the land.
 This would not happen when male members married female non-members.
 Thus, the ordinance was aimed at protecting the integrity of the tribe's land holdings.
 Yet, by giving preference to male intermarriage while punishing female intermarriage, the tribe was cowing to the U.S. government's threat of allotment, thereby undermining tribal autonomy.

 Francine Skenandore responded to MacKinnon's position with an account of Indian feminism that presents tribal identity and tribal women's identity as deeply linked.
 This results in an emphasis less on gender equality and more on tribal survival and autonomy.
 Skenandore argues that MacKinnon is trying to force Native women to choose between their identity as women and identity as tribal members, whereas she believes the two work together.
 Thus, the decision in Santa Clara advanced Indian feminism insofar as it preserved tribal sovereignty and the ability of the tribe to work through its understanding of gender equality outside the control of United States law and empire.
 She points out that MacKinnon does not understand how tribal membership is a privilege, not a right and that MacKinnon uses rights language to wholly dismiss tribal culture and tradition.
 The Petitioners' Brief provides support for Skenandore's critique.
 The Brief noted that the membership ordinance simply codified an unwritten tribal rule that had existed from time immemorial.